Coronavirus: country comparisons are pointless unless we account for these biases in testing

 However, the models fail to incorporate explicit causal explanations in their modelling that might enable us to make more meaningful inferences from the available data, including data on virus testing.

-We have developed an initial prototype “causal model” whose structure is shown in the figure above, with our colleague Martin Neil.
+We have developed an initial prototype “causal model” whose structure is shown in the figure above.
 The links between the named variables in a model like this show how they are dependent on each other.
 These links, along with other unknown variables, are captured as probabilities.
 As data are entered for specific, known variables, all of the unknown variable probabilities are updated using a method called Bayesian inference.
 The model shows that the COVID-19 death rate is as much a function of sampling methods, testing and reporting, as it is determined by the underlying rate of infection in a vulnerable population.

 Therefore, different countries may appear to have different death rates, but only because they have applied different sampling and reporting policies.
 It is not necessarily because they are managing the virus any better or that the virus has infected fewer or more people.